astropy/astropy/docs/io/unified.rst

 compressed data formats and transparently uncompress them as far as supported by the Python installation (see :meth:`~astropy.utils.data.get_readable_fileobj`).

+For writing, one can also specify details about the `Table serialization methods`_ via the ``serialize_method`` keyword argument.
+This allows fine control of the way to write out certain columns, for instance writing an ISO format Time column as a pair of JD1 / JD2 floating point values (for full resolution) or as a formatted ISO date string.

 Any additional arguments specified will depend on the format.
 For examples of this see the section `Built-in table readers/writers`_.
 This section also provides the full list of